Toronto vacation rentals

 The Toronto metro area is well connected to the world thanks to Toronto Pearson International Airport (YYZ).
 You can also get here from Canadian and U.S. cities on VIA and Amtrak trains, with the primary rail hub being Union Station in the Financial District.
 Once you’ve arrived, you’ll find getting around without a car quite easy.
 You can navigate the close-in neighborhoods on foot or rely on the Toronto Transit Commission (TTC) network of buses, streetcars, and subway to go almost anywhere you want, with the local bus and streetcar lines whisking you to areas the four subway lines do not reach.
 Keep in mind that buses and subways generally stop running around 1:30 a.m., after which you’ll need to hail a cab or rideshare service.
 Most streetcars operate around the clock.
 If you want to get out and explore on two wheels, the city’s Bike Share Toronto program lets you borrow bicycles by the day or half-hour.

 Toronto experiences four distinct seasons, each catering to different activities.
 Summer brings festivals and the most visitors to the city’s central neighborhoods, when you can expect a packed calendar of music, culinary, and arts events.
 The hottest months of July and August are also quite humid.
 Late summer and early fall bring the turning of the leaves, cooler temperatures, and the celebrity-studded Toronto International Film Festival in September, one of Ontario’s leading cultural institutions.
-Fall and spring are generally perfect for seeing the most popular attractions that might be overcrowded in the peak of summer.
+Fall and spring are generally perfect for booking one of the area’s vacation rentals and seeing the most popular attractions that might be overcrowded in the peak of summer.
 Holiday markets make December and January festive months, though the winter conditions in Toronto can get harsh: Expect below-freezing temperatures and frequent snowfall.

 On a muggy summer day, there’s no cooler place in Toronto than this archipelago of 15 small islands in Lake Ontario.
 Pack a picnic and hop aboard a ferry or water taxi to reach the entirely-car-free Toronto Islands, the quickest way to escape into nature without actually leaving the city.
 While the islands’ beaches are the main warm-weather draw, you can also rent bikes, head out for a scenic stroll, and hit the amusement park.
 When snow falls, cross-country skiers, ice skaters, and snowshoers come out for icy views of the city skyline.